cs360f14/JungleJamboree/BUGREPORT.md

 ### Bug report tips and hints:

-- In your bug report, please try to be as clear and concise as possible.
+In your bug report, please try to be as clear and concise as possible.
-- Also, try to include as much useful information as you can to help us find, replicate, and fix the bug as effectively and quickly as we can.
+Also, try to include as much useful information as you can to help us find, replicate, and fix the bug as effectively and quickly as we can.
+The following steps outline the bug report log found below.
 - Name of bug:
 	* The name of the bug should be easily identifiable.
 - Version: